Understanding and Treating TMD in San Ramon, CA - TMJ Therapeutic Solutions

-TMD refers to a number of conditions characterized by pain in the jaw joint and surrounding tissue which restricts total jaw function.
-While there is no singular cause of TMD, a number of factors can increase the likelihood of developing TMD in the future, such as bruxism, stress, trauma to the joint, and certain forms or arthritis.
-Condyles on the mandible, and soft tissue discs between the condyle and corresponding sockets, allow for smooth motion along the temporal bone on either side of the skull.
-Muscles and ligaments attached to the mandible allow the jaw to move, providing patients with a range of motion.
+TMD is characterized by pain in the jaw joint and surrounding tissue, which restricts total jaw function.
+While there is no singular cause of TMD, a number of factors can increase the risk for this condition, such as bruxism, stress, trauma to the joint, and certain forms of arthritis.

-Proper function is only possible when each of these components works correctly in relation to the other components.
-Damage to one part can put the others at risk of damage and may trigger joint dysfunction, also known as TMD.
+Proper function is only possible when all components of jaw movement, including soft tissue, ligaments, and corresponding sockets, work correctly and in unison.
+Damage to one part can put the others at risk and may trigger joint dysfunction.

 Identifying the Symptoms of TMD

-Given the position of the joint and its overall function, it is no wonder that many of the symptoms of TMD are often manifested throughout a patient’s upper body.
+Given the position of the joint and its overall function, it is common for many of the symptoms of TMD to manifest throughout a patient’s upper body.
 Patients experiencing TMJ-related problems may notice an onset of dental, head, and neck problems, including:

 If left untreated, the symptoms caused by TMD can be particularly debilitating, preventing many from being able to enjoy full oral function.
-With advances in modern dental technology, our San Ramon TMD dentist is able to create a bite stabilization device to help relieve your TMJ-related pain.
+With advances in modern dental technology, our San Ramon TMD dentist is able to create a bite stabilization device to help relieve jaw pain.

-Also known as an orthotic, this type of oral appliance is often worn at night to separate jaw arches and prevent patients from grinding their teeth.
-When combined with other at-home remedies that include stress management, relaxation techniques ,and the development of a soft-foods diet, our San Ramon dentist is able to help patients regain full oral function.
-For more severe cases of TMJ, Dr. Steinmetz may recommend long-term management with orthodontics to correct the bite and adjust the position of the jaw, relieving the symptoms of TMJ in a more extensive method.
+Also known as an orthotic, this type of oral appliance is often worn at night to relieve pressure placed on jaw arches and prevent patients from grinding their teeth.
+When combined with other at-home remedies that include stress management, relaxation techniques, and adhering to a soft-foods diet, our dentist is able to help patients regain full oral function.
+For more severe cases of TMJ pain, Dr. Steinmetz may recommend long-term management with orthodontics to correct the bite and adjust the position of the jaw.

-At New Age Dentistry of San Ramon, our mission is to help patients regain total oral function through effective management of their TMJ dysfunction symptoms.
-Through our multi-faceted approach to TMJ pain relief, Dr. Steinmetz is able to develop tailored treatment plans that yield lasting results.
+At New Age Dentistry, our mission is to help patients regain total oral function through effective management of their TMJ dysfunction symptoms.
+Through our multifaceted approach to care, Dr. Steinmetz is able to develop tailored treatment plans that yield lasting results.
 To schedule your TMD consultation, contact our San Ramon dentist today.